 · Received a grant to oversee Francis Mill National Register application (2011)

-· One of seventy sites on the BRNHA Heritage Trail as a result of our documentation of the agriculture, Cherokee, and natural heritage of Bethel (2016)
+· One of seventy sites on the BRNHA Heritage Trail because of our documentation of the agriculture, Cherokee, and natural heritage of Bethel (2016)

 Canton Area Historical Museum: 36 Park Street, Canton, NC 28716; 828-646-3412; http://www.cantonnc.com; Carolyn Ponton (Curator).
 Contains artifacts and photographs that depict the history of the towns of Canton, Bethel, and Cruso.